fitfulg/dotfiles/README.md

 - **`update_git_plugin.py`**: Python script that updates the `git.plugin.zsh` file from Oh My Zsh.
 (You can ignore it).
 - **`create_zshrc_backup.py`**: Python script that copies the content of the `~/.zshrc` file to the repository as `zshrc_backup.zsh` to share the configuration.
 (You can ignore it).

+## Note on File System Usage

+This repository's scripts and configurations are designed to work with the **Windows file system** (`/mnt/c/...`) within WSL.
+While this allows for easy interoperability between Windows and WSL, it can impact performance.

 ## How to Use